Libs1/SoftwareControlledDrone.github.io/README.md

 Eachine H8 drone.
 The android application is also capable of updating the database with the user’s personal runtime information and giving the option to users where they will be able to view their flight information within the app.
-The web interface is capable of allowing users to sign up and sign in to their account and view their drone’s flight information which is stored in the database.
+As what was stated in 2.2.2 Web Interface, the web interface had been developed and is capable of allowing users to sign up and sign in to their account and view their drone’s flight information which is stored in the database.